Turbulence and transport in mirror geometries in the Large Plasma Device: Mirror-induced changes

 Feature 3 is particularly interesting because this the only fluctuating quantity to \textit{increase} with mirror ratio, seen in fig. \ref{fig:Bperp_core_highfreq}.
 This feature may be broad evanescent Alfv\'enic fluctuations from the plasma source.
 These fluctuations have been observed in the LAPD in the source region alongside an Alfvén wave maser \citep{Maggs_2005}.
 Note that the Alfv\'en maser cannot enter the mirror cell at mirror ratios greater than 1.75 because the Alfv\'en maser resonates at 0.57 $f_{ci}$ but the midplane is always at or near 500G.

 The sub-$2$ kHz modes in $B_\perp$ and its harmonics are nearly constant in power across the entire plasma; these features are likely perturbations from the magnet power supplies and thus ignored.
+The lack of radial, azimuthal, and axial structure in these magnetic signals below 2 kHz and narrow bandwidth indicate a non-plasma origin.
+Significant radial and azimuthal structure in $B_\perp$ fluctuation power starts to appear in frequencies larger than 4 kHz.